isomerpages/singapore-customs-cms/_transhipment-procedures/Transhipment Procedures/types-of-transhipment-permits.md

 -   For goods (all types) that are transhipped from one Free Trade Zone (FTZ) to another FTZ, a  **Transhipment (Through Transhipment with Inter-Gateway Movement (TTI)) permit**  is required.
 -   For controlled goods transhipped within the same FTZ, a  **Transhipment (Through Transhipment within the same FTZ (TTF)) permit**  is required.
--   For  **Class II/Dangerous Goods**, which are to be transported to an approved Class II yard for storage (subject to the relevant Competent Authorities' approval), a  **Customs Transhipment (TTI) permit**  is required.
-The valid licence number for the Class II Yard is to be declared in the "Place of Storage" field.
-The same Customs Transhipment (TTI) permit can be used to cover the transportation of the goods from the approved Class II yard to the same FTZ or another FTZ.

 | Message Type | Declaration Type | Code |
 |--|--|--|